 TXT Data is the “rule” that you wish to apply.

 For example, if your organization uses only MS Office 365 and you do not have local mail servers, your SPF record should look like this:

-If you are required to add an SPF record for a domain whose emails are being hosted here then this record can be used:
+If you are required to add an SPF record for a domain whose emails are being hosted with 1-grid then this record can be used:

 v=spf1 a mx include:relay.mailchannels.net ?all

 Please keep in mind that if the domain’s name servers are being pointed elsewhere, the update will need to be done on that system.